LiorHaim/cephdemos/amq-streams-rook-ceph/README.md

 my-hello-world-consumer my-topic        9          72              76              4               -               -               -
 ```

-As you see, we have no CLIENT-ID and the LAG value rises (LAG is the differencial between the CURRENT-OFFSET and the LOG-END-OFFSET).
-Now let's scale te deployment into 3 consumers in the consumer group and see how the partitions evenly distribute themselves.
+As you see, we have no CLIENT-ID and the LAG value increases (LAG is the differencial between the CURRENT-OFFSET and the LOG-END-OFFSET).
+Now let's scale te deployment into 3 consumers in the consumer group and see if the partitions will evenly distribute among consumers.
 First let's reset the topic offset to 0, so that all the messages will be re-processed:

 ```bash
 oc rsh kafka-cluster-kafka-0 bin/kafka-consumer-groups.sh --bootstrap-server kafka-cluster-kafka-bootstrap:9092 --group my-hello-world-consumer --reset-offsets --topic my-topic --execute --to-earliest